Of course! MCT oil does help with constipation. Thanks to its pure content of medium-chain triglycerides (MCTs).

 Having said all that, if you have difficulty in moving bowels and you need a relief right now, use MCT oil for constipation.

 Add one tablespoon to your diet.
-If you need a stronger bowel-loosening effect, increase the dose to 2 tablespoons and add to your beverages like coffee or soy milk.
+If you need a stronger laxative effect, increase the dose to 2 tablespoons and add to your beverages like coffee or soy milk.
 Your wish should come true.

 So, try not to do that unless you’re really very desperate for an explosive dump.

 But if you prefer coconut oil instead of MCT oil to help with your constipation since you know that coconut oil has more benefits, then you must make sure to include more of it in your diet.